Skip to content

 When the client receives a redirect from the AS, the AS will include the hash parameter in the response.
 The client must calculate this exact value by concatenating the fields referenced above and then applying the sha-256 hashing algorithm.
 If the hash value matches the parameter sent by the AS, then the client can be certain the redirect emanated from the AS.

-The example below demonstrates how to verify the hash received from the AS using a function in Javascript.
+The example below demonstrates how to verify the hash received from the AS using a function in JavaScript.

 JavaScript example